WpythonW/VTPQ-comparsion-custom_UI-example/README.md

-Here is a precise translation of the provided text:

 # Vector Post-Training Quantization (VPTQ) for LLMs

 Vector Post-Training Quantization (VPTQ) is an advanced technique designed to compress large language models (LLMs) to ultra-low bit representations (down to 2 bits) without significant performance loss.
 This method allows for efficient use of models in resource-constrained environments, reducing memory requirements, optimizing storage, and decreasing memory bandwidth load during inference.